openebs/zfs-localpv/docs/storageclasses.md

 ### shared (*optional* parameter)

 Shared specifies whether the volume can be shared among multiple pods.
 If it is not set to "yes", then the ZFS-LocalPV Driver will not allow the volumes to be mounted by more than one pods.
-The default value is "no" is shared is not provided in the storageclass.
+The default value is "no" if shared is not provided in the storageclass.

 allowed values: "yes", "no"